7/28/2020

 Quinn Bolton

 Great.
-Thanks for letting me ask a follow up question.
-Michael, you said does some of the some of the applications you're most excited about are centered around the data center as well as 48 volts.
-So just a couple of following questions with with Nvidia's latest seven animator generation of GPUs going into the data center.
-So we're wondering if you're able to comment whether you're supplying any power management devices for that new A100 GPU, either in the 12 volts or 48 volts.
-And then longer term as we look forward to the new Intel VR14 spec, do you have a sense how much of that market might be 12 volt versus 48 volt?
+Thanks for letting me ask a follow-up question.
+Michael, you said some of the applications you're most excited about are centered around the data center as well as 48-volt.
+So just a couple of follow-on questions.
+With NVIDIA's latest 7-nanometer generation of GPUs going into the data center, wondering if you're able to comment whether you're supplying any power management devices for that new A100 GPU, either in a 12-volt or a 48-volt skew.
+And then longer term, as we look forward to the new Intel VR14 spec, do you have a sense how much of that market might be 12-volt versus 48-volt?
 Thank you.

 speaker